bpptkg/komapy/docs/tutorials/extension_plot.rst

 indicates on what time range an explosion lines are drawn.
 Extension plot entry is added in ``plot`` field.
 Each entry has at least ``name`` field.
 It could be a string of built-ins extension plot functions or callable function if you want to build your own extension plot.
-Other parameters may be set like ``label``, ``color``, etc.
+Other parameters can be set like ``label``, ``color``, etc.

 If you want to create your own extension plot, you can assign ``name`` field to